panteliskarabetsos/Java-RMI/README.md

 # Java RMI Theater Booking System

 A distributed client-server application developed as part of a **Distributed Systems lab project**.
-It allows multiple clients to book, cancel, and view theater seat reservations via Java RMI.
+It allows multiple clients to book, cancel and view theater seat reservations via Java RMI.
 Includes a notification system that alerts users when previously unavailable seat types become available again.

 ---